![]() |

 The New Rules

-The HV concept is enough of a departure from the norm, that it requires an open mind to fully evaluate all of the aspects.
-There are several traditional theories that are seriously challenged by the new set of rules that has evolved as a result of HV.
-The evolution of the HV concept since 1993 has proven conclusively that higher speeds and or lower pressures are obtained with HV.
-Tests done at the
+The GS Custom concept of drive bands, from which grooved bullets got their origin, is enough of a departure from the norm, that it requires an open mind to fully evaluate all of the aspects.
+There are several traditional theories that are seriously challenged by the new set of rules that has evolved as a result of the GSC drive band concept.
+This evolution, since 1993, has proven conclusively that higher speeds and or lower pressures are obtained with HV.
+Tests done at the Somchem Ballistic Proof Laboratory in March 2000, yielded the following facts.

-2. A 110 grain HV bullet from a 270 Winchester barrel exceeded previously accepted maximums by more than 100 fps.
+2. A 110 grain HV bullet from a 270 Winchester barrel, exceeded previously accepted maximums by more than 100 fps.

-3. A comparative test done with identical components, under strict laboratory conditions, with two popular competitive 150 grain 30 caliber bullets versus the GS Custom HV, confirmed that higher speeds can be achieved with HV bullets than any other
+3. A comparative test done with identical components, under strict laboratory conditions, with two popular competitive 150 grain 30 caliber bullets versus the GS Custom HV, confirmed that higher speeds can be achieved with HV bullets than any other type.

-4. Loading GS Custom bullets seated against the lands of the barrel, did not raise pressure levels as is the case with conventional bullets.
+4. Loading GS Custom bullets, seated against the lands of the barrel, did not raise pressure levels as is the case with conventional bullets.

 5. Velocity consistency as a result of uniform quality, was significantly above the industry average and comparable to the best target and bench rest bullets.